TranNhiem/FoxBrain_LLMs/Model_deployment/Hugginface_inference_English.md

     trust_remote_code=True
 )

+# Llama 3.1-based models like FoxBrain typically have the chat template included
+# We can access it directly from the tokenizer
+print(f"Tokenizer has chat template: {tokenizer.chat_template is not None}")

-# Set up the chat template if needed
+# Set up a fallback chat template only if needed (should not be necessary for FoxBrain)
 if tokenizer.chat_template is None:
-    tokenizer.chat_template = """
+    print("Warning: Chat template not found in tokenizer, using fallback template") tokenizer.chat_template = """
     {% if messages[0]['role'] == 'system' %}
     {% set loop_messages = messages[1:] %}